opensvc/docs.opensvc.com/source/introduction.rst

   The collector aggregates the agents-reported data and the data fetched from the sites infrastructure (network, SAN, storage arrays, backup servers and asset managers).
   It also serves the configuration management targets.
   The collector is a commercially-licenced web 2.0 application.
-  The Resource Management features of the agent are fully functional in the absence of a collector.
+  The clustering and container orchestration features of the OpenSVC agent don't require a collector.

 These two components together address a wide range of modern IT concerns, including: